NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 iManage Insight+ and Tracker AI are also bundled into iManage’s AI SKU at a rate the vendor quotes per firm.
 The published-list anchor on iManage AI SKUs is in the C$30 to C$60 per user per month range.
 Confirm directly with the vendor for your firm size.

-For a 22-lawyer firm running iManage and choosing the full stack of E5 plus Copilot for Microsoft 365 plus iManage AI, the per-lawyer monthly cost lands at C$74 (E5) plus C$40 (Copilot) plus C$45 (iManage AI mid-band) for a total of approximately C$159 per lawyer per month.
+Take a 22-lawyer firm running iManage on the full stack.
+The per-lawyer monthly cost is C$74 (E5) plus C$40 (Copilot) plus C$45 (iManage AI mid-band).
+That totals approximately C$159 per lawyer per month.

 Twenty-two lawyers at that rate is about C$3,500 per month or C$42,000 per year in software, before deployment and training.
 A NetDocuments firm at the same headcount runs roughly the same total, with the ndMAX SKU substituting for the iManage AI SKU.